 - 1. To encourage creative as well as systematic investigation of formal and conceptual issues in the Quality, Concentration, and Breadth sections of the portfolio. - 2.
-To emphasize making art as an ongoing process that involves the studentin informed and critical decision making to develop ideas and concepts. - 3.
-To develop technical versatility and skills while using the principles of 3Ddesign (unity/variety, balance, emphasis, contrast, rhythm, repetition, proportion/scale, and figure/ground relationship) to be articulated through the visual elements (mass, volume, color/light, form, plane, line, texture). - 4.
+To emphasize making art as an ongoing process that involves the student in informed and critical decision making to develop ideas and concepts. - 3.
+To develop technical versatility and skills while using the visual elements and principles of design. - 4.
 To encourage students to become independent thinkers who will contribute inventively and critically to society in the making of art.